DukeLearningInnovation/portfolio/docs/gradescope.md

 @EdGomes

 # goals
-1. distribute use of gradescope to __ departments beyond Computer Science
+1. distribute use of gradescope to __ /58 departments

+This goal was selected to measure the broad adoption of Gradescope at Duke.
+Widespread use of Gradescope across many departments is an effective use of enterprise licensing.

 # project management
 This project is the responsibility of the entire Learning Innovation department, everyone plays some small role in increasing adoption.